Amazon Labor Day deals are here—shop 70+ deals on Apple, Bissell, iRobot and Revlon

 When is Labor Day 2022?

-Labor Day is a federal holiday that celebrates the contributions and successes of American workers.
-Observed annually on the first Monday of September, this year the holiday falls on Monday, September 5.
+Labor Day is today, September 5.
+The federal holiday celebrates the contributions and successes of American workers and is observed annually on the first Monday of September.
 Labor Day weekend has unofficially become known as the end of summer and is often celebrated with incredible sales on back-to-school essentials, appliances, smart tech, furniture, kitchen tools and more.

 What are the best deals on Labor Day 2022?

 Labor Day is the best time to shop mega markdowns on brands like Samsung, Apple, All-Clad and more ahead of the Black Friday 2022 shopping rush.
-Historically, the best Labor Day deals are on home appliances, mattresses, furniture, back-to-school essentials and electronics.
-While some Labor Day sales are still under lock and key, we've seen deals in each of those categories at Amazon.
+This year, the best Labor Day deals are on home appliances, mattresses, furniture, back-to-school essentials and electronics.
+You can find deals in each of those categories today at Amazon.

-Be sure to bookmark this page, and check back frequently, to be the first to shop the best deals available across all categories at the Amazon Labor Day sale 2022.
+Be sure to bookmark this page, and check back frequently throughout the day, to be the first to shop the best deals available across all categories at the Amazon Labor Day sale 2022.

 When do Labor Day deals start?

-Most Labor Day sales start around early to mid-August.
-Right now, we are seeing tons of Labor Day 2022 deals on everything from patio furniture to home appliances.
+Labor Day 2022 deals are in full swing.
+Most Labor Day sales started around early to mid-August.
+Right now, we are seeing tons of holiday deals on everything from patio furniture to home appliances.
 Today, you can shop doorbuster deals from the likes of Walmart, Amazon, Best Buy and more.

 Where should I shop this Labor Day?